talpenguin/testcafe-reporter-jira/README.md

 In order to use this TestCafe reporter plugin it is necessary to define .env variables at the root of your test project

-- cd into your test project.
-- Edit or create the .env file by adding the following required variables:
+Edit or create the .env file by adding the following required variables:

 ```
 JIRA_BASE_URL=test.jira.com
 JIRA_USERNAME=username
 JIRA_PASSWORD=password